nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_Intro.md

-## OIDC

-OpenID Connect (OIDC) is an authentication protocol built on top of OAuth2.
-OIDC enables authentication of end-users against an authorization server, which verifies the user's identity and issues an ID token, usually a JSON Web Token (JWT).
-This ID token contains information about the user in the form of “claims.”

 ### 1. The "Delivery" Problem (Tokens vs. Data)

 In pure OAuth 2.0, when your React App says to Google, *"Hey, my `scope` is `email` and `profile`,"* Google says, *"Okay, the user agreed."* But here is the catch: **Google does not send the email address or name back to your app right then.** Instead, Google sends back an **Access Token** (an opaque, random string like `xyz123`).